 Handmade in Hawaii

 The Jana Lam “Handmade in Hawaii” line of products began as a passion for textile design, and has developed into one of Hawaii’s favorite endless summer accessories.
-Each piece is hand-printed and hand-sewn by Jana and her small team of artists at her Niu Valley home studio in Honolulu.
+Each piece is hand-printed and hand-sewn by Jana and her small team of artists at the Jana Lam Studio + Shop in the Kaka’ako neighborhood of Honolulu, Hawaii.
 View the process below to see the labor of love and aloha that goes into each one-of-a-kind accessory.

 1. Hand Draw

 Every design is sketched by hand by Jana.
 The artwork is scanned into the computer, cleaned up, and turned into a pattern.
 Great care is taken to keep the hand drawn look of the artwork.
 From the pattern, a film positive transparency is created and used to burn the image onto a silkscreen.

 Cotton fabric is cut to size, ironed, and pinned to a padded board.
 Using water-based silkscreen inks, Kellie mixes all the unique colors by hand, no colors are taken straight from the bottle.

 Kellie then uses her long, almighty squeegee to hand print each pattern onto the fabric.

 The fabric is then laid out in the sun to dry.